Thanhnhan77620/tiktok-ui/README.md

 Promise based HTTP client for the browser and node.js

+## npm i prop-types

+Runtime type checking for React props and similar objects.

+You can use prop-types to document the intended types of properties passed to components.
+React (and potentially other libraries—see the checkPropTypes() reference below) will check props passed to your components against those definitions, and warn in development if they don’t match.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).